 The Mitchell Memorial Library will be offering workshops to help you prepare and practice your presentation.

-The Library AV studio is available to you to record your presentation for practice purposes.
+Additionally, the Library AV studio is available to you to record your presentation for practice purposes.
 Please visit http://lib.msstate.edu/dmc/av-studio/ to learn more or make a studio reservation.

 FACULTY JUDGES VOLUNTEERS